 - services for the purpose of a third party (for example, school application, employment assessment, to support a legal action, child custody)

-- telehealth through instant messaging or emails
+- telehealth through instant messaging, emails or apps

-3.4 Prior approval process
+3.7 Prior approval (PA) process

-- the client is eligible for coverage
+- that the client is eligible for NIHB coverage

 - the coverage that is available